icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/the-admin-panel/settings.md

 2. Second row of buttons (Left to right):\
    i.
 Autosimplify\
    ii.
 Experimental Mode: Toggles [Experimental Mode](../../experimental-mode.md) on or off next time you open the app\
    iii.
-Swap Hands: Swaps the brush between the left and right hands\
+Swap Hands: Swaps the brush between the left and right hands.
+See [Switching Hands](../../switching-hands.md) for more information.\
    iv.
 Reset First Use: If you click this then next time you launch Open Brush you will get the short tutorial you saw when you ran it the first time.
 Also turns off [Experimental Mode](../../experimental-mode.md) and switches back to Beginners Mode where most of the tools are hidden.
 3. Pointer Angle: This changes the angle the brush pointer is at.
 Find a settings you feel comfortable with.
 4. Quality
 5. Simplification
 6. Current Sketch Cost
 7. Super Secret Hidden Buttons: Absolutely nothing happens if you click here.

+## Reset to "First Time"

+The "Reset First Use" button returns Open Brush to its initial state as if you're running it for the first time:

+- Restarts the introductory tutorial on next launch
+- Resets to Beginner Mode (hides advanced tools)
+- Turns off Experimental Mode
+- Resets all preferences to defaults

+This is useful for:
+- Showing Open Brush to new users
+- Teaching others how to use Open Brush
+- Troubleshooting by returning to a known state
+- Resetting after experimenting with settings